Bulgarian Orthodox Church: Ohrid Archbishopric

 On April 5, 972, Byzantine Emperor John I Tzimisces conquered and burned down Preslav, and captured Bulgarian Tsar Boris II.
 Patriarch Damyan managed to escape, initially to Sredetz (Sofia) in western Bulgaria.
 In the coming years, the residence of the Bulgarian patriarchs remained closely connected to the developments in the war between the next Bulgarian royal dynasty, the Comitopuli, and the Byzantine Empire.
-Patriarch German resided consecutively in the medieval Bulgarian cities of Maglen (Almopia) and Voden (Edessa) (both in present-day north-western Greece), and Prespa (in present-day southern North Macedonia).
-Around 990, the next patriarch, Philip, moved to Ohrid (in present-day south-western North Macedonia), which became the permanent seat of the Patriarchate.
+Patriarch Germanus resided consecutively in the medieval Bulgarian cities of Maglen (Almopia) and Voden (Edessa) (both in present-day north-western Greece), and Prespa (in present-day southern North Macedonia).
+Around 990, the next patriarch, Philip, moved to Ohrid (in present-day south-western North Macedonia), which became the permanent seat of the patriarchate.

-After Bulgaria fell under Byzantine domination in 1018, Emperor Basil II Bulgaroktonos (the “Bulgar-Slayer”) acknowledged the autocephalous status of the Bulgarian Orthodox Church.
-By special charters (royal decrees), his government set up its boundaries, dioceses, property and other privileges.
-He deprived the church of its Patriarchal title and reduced it to the rank of an archbishopric.
-Although the first appointed archbishop (John of Debar) was a Bulgarian, his selected successors, as well as the whole higher clergy, were Byzantine.
-The monks and the ordinary priests continued to be predominantly Bulgarian.
-To a large extent the archbishopric preserved its national character, upheld Slavonic liturgy, and continued its contribution to the development of Bulgarian literature.
-The autocephaly of the Ohrid Archbishopric remained respected during the periods of Byzantine, Bulgarian, Serbian, and Ottoman rule.
-The church continued to exist until it was abolished in 1767 by the Ottoman Empire which ruled its territory at the time.
+After the complete defeat of Bulgaria in 1018, Emperor Basil II Bulgaroktonos ("Bulgar-Slayer") abolished the autocephaly of the Bulgarian Orthodox Church and reduced it to the rank of an archbishopric, with its seat in Ohrid.
+Through special charters (imperial decrees), his government defined its boundaries, dioceses, property, and other privileges.
+Although the first appointed archbishop (John of Debar) was Bulgarian, his successors, as well as the higher clergy, were predominantly Byzantine.
+The monks and lower clergy, however, remained largely Bulgarian.
+To a considerable extent, the archbishopric preserved its national character, maintained the Slavonic liturgy, and continued to contribute to the development of Bulgarian literature.
+The Archbishopric of Ohrid retained its autonomous status under Byzantine, Bulgarian, Serbian, and Ottoman rule.
+It continued to exist until its abolition in 1767 by the Ottoman Empire, which then controlled the region.